wonsunahn/CS1632_Fall2026/exercises/1/README.md

 ## Submission

-Before you submit, please add a file [issue_urls.txt](issue_urls.txt) to your exercise repository and fill it with three URLs to three GitHub issues, one line per URL.
+Before you submit, please add a file [issue_urls.txt](issue_urls.txt) to your exercise repository and fill it with three URLs to three GitHub issues file for CatScale, one line per URL.
 The URL is the URL of the page when you click on an issue in the Issues tab.
 You may have to click on the "Closed" link to display closed issues.
 The URL is formatted as follows:

 ```
 https://github.com/{organization}/{repository}/issues/{issue number}